-Paternity leave: Everything you need to know
+Paternity leave: Everything you need to know about helping new dads

 When welcoming a child into their lives, both women and men are legally allowed time off work to care for their newborn.
 It’s a critical time for parents to build an early bond with their child.

 In fact, studies show that brain development during infancy determines future attachment behaviours, and parent-child bonding at this early stage is a key factor in how the brain evolves.